lynnlangit/gcp-essentials/0_setup_and_iam/0a_setup/2_GCP-Enterprise-Setup.md

 - Determine membeship of Super Admins Group
 - Create Folders (optional) or Projects
 - Determine membership in Project Admins Groups
+- Populate 'Essential Contacts' for the project (in 'IAM & Admin')

 ### Billing
 - Create a billing account using invoiced-based, business billing